vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 5. American startups moved core IP development (SiFive's RISC-V cores) and language tooling (Chisel) away from academia and open source into the corporate environment.
 American academia failed to continue innovating.
 The Chinese didn't hold back and open sourced their cores and tools (e.g. Alibaba C910, Xiangshan) and are poised to dominate the RISC-V ecosystem.

 There is an entire article to write on just what happened to RISC-V from the Chinese perspective, but suffice it to say, nearly all the new academic / low-mid end work is being done in China.
-China is trying to create a maximally accessible RISC-V IP environment, which will have long-term knock on effects in continuing Chinese control.
+China is trying to create a maximally accessible RISC-V IP environment, which will have long-term knock on effects in continuing Chinese dominance.
-Furthermore, there is [far more collaboration](https://www.bosc.ac.cn/) between government, industry, and academia in China than there is in the US, with a clear national plan to dominate the industry.
+Furthermore, there is [far more collaboration](https://www.bosc.ac.cn/) between government, industry, and academia in China than there is in the US, with a clear national plan to leverage RISC-V for innovating in domestic semiconductors.
 While it is the case that all the high-performance "high-margin" RISC-V IP startups are based in the US, it isn't a threat to China at all: they understand they must capture the broad market first and then specialize as they build the domestic talent pipeline.

 One more note: all of the innovation coming from the Xiangshan team was seeded in Krste's group over the past 10 years (Chisel, FireSim, Rocket, BOOM, Chipyard, ...).